What Is Pharmacy Compounding?

 The Role of Compounding in Peptide Therapy

-The compounding process for peptides requires specialized expertise and equipment.
-Peptides are typically supplied as sterile lyophilized (freeze-dried) powders that must be reconstituted before use, or they may be compounded into ready-to-inject solutions.
-The pharmacy must maintain sterile environments (ISO Class 5 or better clean rooms for sterile compounding), use calibrated equipment, and employ trained compounding pharmacists and technicians.
-Peptide stability is particularly sensitive to temperature, light, and pH, requiring careful handling throughout the process.
+The compounding process for these injectable preparations requires specialized expertise and equipment.
+The API is typically supplied as a sterile lyophilized (freeze-dried) powder that must be reconstituted before use, or the pharmacy may prepare a ready-to-inject solution.
+Sterile compounding takes place in cleanrooms meeting USP 797 environmental and personnel standards, using calibrated equipment and trained compounding pharmacists and technicians.
+Peptide stability is sensitive to temperature, light, and pH, requiring careful handling throughout.

 How GetPepWell Selects Pharmacy Partners